-How to Protect Yourself from Coronavirus at College
+How to Protect Yourself From Coronavirus at College

-Staying informed can also help students plan and cope with the evolving news around coronavirus.
+Staying informed can also help students plan and cope with the evolving news around the coronavirus.
 "Ask your college and workplace if they have a plan for dealing with COVID-19," says Dr. Long.

 Tips to Prevent Illness On Campus

 Wash Your Hands